rosart-dev/weather_js/README.md

 # weather_js

-A web application that neatly display the weather of a location.
+A web application written in vanilla JS that neatly displays the weather of a given location.

-This application was written using vanilla JS.

-Users can change the location to display the weather for.